run-slicer/docs/src/content/docs/script/disasm.md

 context.disasm.remove("vf"); // removes a disassembler by its ID
 ```

-Every disassembler needs an ID and a `run` function that disassembles a class file byte array into a string representation.
-Optionally, a human-readable label can also be supplied.
+Every disassembler needs an ID and a `class` function that disassembles a class file byte array into a string representation.
+Optionally, a `method` function for disassembling a single method and human-readable label can also be supplied.

+A disassembler can request class files from the workspace based on their internal names using the supplied `source` function.

 :::tip

 If your disassembler outputs Java source code, add a `language: "java"` property to enable Java syntax highlighting!

-_The possible values of the property are an implementation detail and subject to change._
+_This property directly maps to slicer's internal language ID representation, possible values can be found [here](https://github.com/run-slicer/slicer/blob/main/src/lib/lang/index.ts#L3)._

 :::